CoReBench/CoRe/readme.md

 bash scripts/run.sh
 bash scripts/eval.sh
 ```
-Before running, please double check the scripts and update the paths and arguments.
+Before running, please double-check the scripts and update the paths and arguments.

 Or use the CLI: